 And a surefire way to have a bad time in Iceland is walking around with cold and wet feet.

 You’ll want boots that are breathable and waterproof…kind of like these ones!

-Waterproof and wind-resistant pants are vital in January.
+Water-resistant and windproof pants are vital in January.

 You’ll be exploring some wet places (Like Seljalandsfoss and Reynisfjara).

 The pants will keep you warm and ready to explore by keeping the wind and rain away from you.